-To be returned on January 31, 2017
+To be returned on January 30, 2018

-Refs: Falkovich's book and for a more extended reading on these two topics you might consult Chapters 5 and 9 of the book "Fluid Mechanics" by Kundu and Cohen.
+Refs: For a more extended reading on these two topics you might consult Acheson's book, and Chapters 5 and 9 of the book "Fluid Mechanics" by Kundu and Cohen.

 I. GENERAL DEFORMATION OF A FLUID ELEMENT